Vicky-Jha/Number-Theory/README.md

 <img src="https://img.shields.io/github/contributors/Vicky-Jha/Number-Theory?style=for-the-badge">
 </p>

+## Steps to contribute and win:
+1. Create 4 issues
+2. Wait till the issue/issues gets assigned to you
+3. Make valid pull requests
+4. Wait till the pull request is approaved(Either pull request will get merged or will be given the '**hacktoberfest-accepted**' label) by maintainer.

 ## Introduction

 This Repo is aimed to have the solutions for Interview/Competitive Programming Number theory problems/Questions in C++/Java/Python/PHP/SQL etc coding languages.